capitalbr/indiedodo/README.md

 * Users that are logged in are able to pledge to a campaign, create a campaign
 * Users can view species on Google Maps
 * Browse by an animal classification
-* Various animal classications and featured classifications on splash screen
+* Various animal classications and featured classifications on landing screen
 * Campaign comments
 * Campaign perks